 In accordance with policy requirements, the optimum width for ROWs is 6.0m, which enables sufficient width for safe vehicle maneuverability from a garage/carport at right angles into the ROW, and safe bicycle and pedestrian access arrangements.
-Where 6.0m is not possible, design methods such as alternative pedestrian access arrangements, increased setbacks of garages and carports and one-way traffic can accommodate narrower widths.

 Whilst many existing ROWs meet the preferred width, others are as narrow as 4.0m and some only have portions of the ROW that are 6.0m.
-It is considered appropriate for all retained ROWs to be developed at a minimum width of 6.0m Land should therefore be ceded at the time of subdivision/development to accommodate the minimum recommended width.
+It is considered appropriate for all retained ROWs to be, where practically achievable, widened to 6.0m, with land being ceded at the time of subdivision/development to accommodate the recommended width.